andrewdyer/react-text-provider/README.md

 4. Add the token to your GitHub repository secrets:
     - Go to Settings > Secrets and variables > Actions.
     - Add a new secret named `NPM_TOKEN` and paste your npm token.

-By configuring these settings, the GitHub Actions workflow will publish your package to npm when you create a new release.